"charmingly witchy adult fantasy" ~Booklife Reviews

 That doesn’t sound like a caricature to me.
 That sounds like power.

-Fun Fact: The word “Witch” comes from the Old English “wicce”, meaning wise woman, as witches were once considered healers and midwives in ancient communities.
+Fun Fact: The word “Witch” comes from the Old English “wicce”, meaning wise woman.
+In early communities, these wise women were often healers, herbalists, and midwives—keepers of practical knowledge passed down through generations.

 Reclaiming the Word